 The amazing thing about this lounge is that it is only on level two of the hotel, and yet it feels like you are up really high!

 Food & Drinks At Club InterContinental London The O2

-The food in the lounge is also impressive when compared to most London club lounges.
+The lounge’s food is also impressive compared to most London club lounges.
 In fact, with the exception of the Langham Lounge, which has an extraordinarily good food offering and the JW Marriott Grosvenor House lounge which also fills you up, from my experience, the food offered at the Club InterContinental London The O2 has to be the third-best food selection of any lounge in London and is certainly enough to fill you up.

 We did not try the breakfast in the lounge as we had breakfast in the main restaurant, which inevitably has a much larger array of food and similarly good views, a great way to start the day.

-Afternoon tea (served 14:00 -16:00) is a mix of sandwiches, cakes, and biscuits (in fact, according to my son, the best chocolate cookies in the world.
+Afternoon tea is a mix of sandwiches, cakes, and biscuits.
+In fact, according to my son, the best chocolate cookies in the world.
 They are extraordinarily good.